tezedge/tezedge-debugger/README.md

 ## Memory Profiler

-As developers, we want to see how much memory is used in each piece of code of the TezEdge node.
-So that we can evaluate whether a particular function in code costs us too much memory.
+As developers, we want to see how much memory is used in each piece of code of the TezEdge node, so that we can evaluate whether a particular function in code costs us too much memory.
 We want to minimize memory consumption, which is always beneficial for the smooth running of any software.

-The memory profiler for the TezEdge node utilizing extended Berkeley Packet Filters (eBPF), a technology we’ve previously used in the firewall of the TezEdge node’s validation subsystem.
+For this purpose, we've created a memory profiler for the TezEdge node that utilizes extended Berkeley Packet Filters (eBPF), a technology we’ve previously used in the firewall of the TezEdge node’s validation subsystem.

-It track physical (residential) memory usage by the TezEdge node.
-And can determine the function and entire call stack where the allocation happened.
+It track physical (residential) memory usage by the TezEdge node and it can determine the function and entire call stack where the allocation happened.
 The profiler does not store the history of allocations, hence it does not use disk memory.
-It gives us only the current moment slice.
-Preserves more space on the server for the node itself.
+It only gives us the current moment slice, which preserves more space on the server for the node itself.

-Running this software and its web frontend developers can see a call tree and how many memory allocated in the branches of the tree.
-And he can reason where it is worth to decrease the consumption.
+By running this software and its browser-based front end, developers can see a call tree and how many memory are allocated in the branches of the tree.
+They can then accurately determine where it would be worthwhile to decrease memory consumption.

 ### How it works